Samuelarag1/Samuelarag1/README.md

 # Samuel Aragon | Full-Stack Dev

-## Hi 👋🏽, Im a Full-Stack Dev, with knowledgement in BackEnd and FrontEnd.
+## Hi 👋🏽, Im a Full-Stack Dev with knowledgement in BackEnd and FrontEnd.

 - 👨🏽‍💻 Im currently work in personal projects
 - 👥 Co-work is a must